m5stack/m5-docs/docs/en/module/fan.md

 ## Description

 **FAN** is one of the M5Stack stacking module series.
-The fan cooling module can effectively cool the body, so that other hardware can stabilize the normal work.
-The fan on the module is connected to the power pin by default, and the stack can be used.
+The fan cooling module can effectively cool the device itself, so that other hardware components can work in a stable and efficient way.
+The fan on the module is connected to the power pin by default, and can be stacked as well on other M5 Core devices.

 ## Product Features